bradleyeckert/chad/verilog/doc/spif.md

 ### Encryption

-An SPI flash is easily read out using a clip-on probe and programming adapter.
-A flash die bonded out in an ASIC can be probed with some extra effort.
-Encrypting the application would protect it from prying eyes.
-Such paranoia seems justified if you look at the speed with which games and PC apps are cracked.
-Encrypting the SPI flash contents is useful because it protects against tampering and reverse engineering.
-It's an important part of any risk management plan.

 The easiest method of encryption is to use a stream cypher to decrypt the boot stream inside of `spif` as SPI flash data is loaded.
 I went ahead and put this in, adding 200 LEs to the size.
 Not bad.